 Lower Garden District

 As far as true Irish bars go, it’s difficult to beat this classic LGD spot.
 You can sip a pint of Guinness at the handsome bar, or on a couch in front of the fireplace.
 But what really sets The Irish House apart is its menu.
 Few places in NOLA do a true "full Irish" breakfast, and none of them do it better than The Irish House.
 We’re talking eggs, black pudding, white pudding, rashers, sausage, beans, potatoes, tomatoes, mushrooms... how can you go wrong?
 (Don’t ask your cardiologist this question.)
+With traditional Irish music nights on Mondays, a bagpiper salute on Tuesdays, and regular whiskey tastings, Irish House is a feast for all senses.

 Don’t be fooled by the bellicose leprechaun on Mick’s signage; this place is all about fun and games.
 While the ownership changed in the early '90s, folks have been proudly pouring pints at this beloved neighborhood watering hole for over a century.
 It ain’t anything fancy, but that’s not really what you want in a local pub.
 What Mick’s offers is good drinks, good company, and maybe a friendly round of darts, pool, pinball -- even shuffleboard.